Rodrigo1771/multilingual-bio-ner-and-el-msc-diss/README.md

-# multilingual-bio-ner-and-el-msc-diss
+# Entity Recognition and Linking for Multilingual Biomedical Documents

-Applying Recent Transformer-based Entity Recognition and Linking Algorithms for the Biomedical Domain, to a Multilingual Scenario
+The code will be available soon...